Kristina01111000/Drws_site/README.md

  Hours worked  june 17 to july 16: 12 -> sent

- Hours worked july 17 to august 16: 4
+ Hours worked july 17 to august 16: 4 hours 5 min

 plugins im using on site: